corrode/corrode.github.io/content/blog/rust-supply-chain-security/index.md

 The direction is clear.
 The question is not _whether_ your organization will need to address this, it's _when_, and whether you'll do so on your own terms or under external pressure.

+{% info(title="Where Does Your Organization Stand?", icon="warning") %}

+If your software touches critical infrastructure, handles sensitive data, or ships into regulated markets, the regulatory direction above applies to you.
+Most organizations I work with underestimate how long it takes to build internal Rust expertise and draft a credible memory safety roadmap.

+I help companies close that gap, typically saving months of trial and error. **[Book a free assessment call](/#contact)** and let's figure out your exposure before deadlines set the pace.

+{% end %}

 ## Why Rust, Specifically?

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">